rh2082/rh2082.github.io/_posts/2026-01-15-Solar-Physics-Resources.md

 <a href="https://www.aurorasaurus.org/">aurorasaurus</a> is a citizen science site, where you can report aurora sitings.
 They also have a blog and some resources to learn about the aurora.

-<a href="https://theheliohouse.com/">The Heliohouse is a heliophysics resource run by Dr C Waterfall.
+<a href="https://theheliohouse.com/">The Heliohouse</a> is a heliophysics resource run by Dr C Waterfall.
 The helpful mascot Ray helps you learn about heliophysics, and there are interactive games to learn more about the Sun.

 <h3>Books</h3>
 _15 Million Degrees: A Journey to the Centre of the Sun_ by Prof. Lucie Green.